jenkinsci/appscan-plugin/README.md

                 -   Open Source Only: Available for AppScan on Cloud only.
                     -   When checked, open source and third-party packages used by your code are analyzed.
 Use of this option requires a specific ASoC Software Composition Analysis (SCA) subscription.
                 -   Source Code Only: When checked, static analysis is executed with source code only option.
-    -   **Allow intervention by scan enablement team:** Available for AppScan on Cloud only
+    -   **Allow intervention by scan enablement team:** Available for AppScan on Cloud only.
         -   When selected (default), our scan enablement team will step in if the scan fails, or if no issues are found, and try to fix the configuration.
 This may delay the scan result.